Asahi Nordic and Asahi Health

 People performing Asahi in a park.

-Asahi (or Asahi Health) is a Finnish health exercise based on the eastern traditions of tai chi, qigong, yiquan and yoga, with a western scientific viewpoint.
+Asahi is a Finnish health exercise based on the eastern traditions of tai chi, qigong, yiquan and yoga, with a western scientific viewpoint.
+In Finland, there are two Asahi organisations, Asahi Nordic and Asahi Health.
+The international wing of Asahi Nordic is Asahi World.

 Asahi exercise is often taught and performed in groups but can also be performed alone.

 Etymology

 Asahi is from the Japanese for morning sun (Kanji: 朝日; Hiragana: あさひ; Katakana: アサヒ).